Are you a future international student who is highly tempted to pursue a Bachelor’s degree abroad in the USA?

-The U.S. college minor: get some extra flavour into your degree
+The U.S. college minor: add some extra flavour to your degree

 This secondary area of study has been a long subject of discussion among the students: Is it necessary or useful?

-Well, the minor gives you extra knowledge on a specific matter.
-Although you don’t have to have a minor, this secondary specialisation was created to give you a competitive advantage on the job market.
-Yes, your chosen minor will be found in your degree diploma.
+Well, the minor gives you extra knowledge on a specific subject.
+Although you don’t have to have a minor, this secondary specialization was created to give you a competitive advantage on the job market.
+Yes, your chosen minor will be mentioned on your degree diploma.

 Some students choose a minor that is related to their main study option, while others prefer focusing on a subject that reflects their personal interests.
-None of these methods is wrong.
+Both approaches are okay.
 Here are some examples:

-- enjoy Engineering and specialize with minor in Robotics
+- enjoy Engineering and specialize with a minor in Robotics

-- take a Business major and minor in a Foreign Language and build a career in an international corporation.
+- take a Business major and a minor in Foreign Languages and build a career in an international corporation

 Overall, you can look at the minor as an opportunity to round up your studies and get the most out of your higher education.
-Together with your major, minor studies will bring an extra sparkle to your resume.
+Together with your major, minor studies can make your resume stand out.

 How to choose your major and minor during your undergraduate studies in the U.S.

 - Don’t feel pressured to pick a university major right away.
-You can wait until the end of your second year of study (sophomore year) to take a decision.
+You can wait until the end of your second year of study (sophomore year) to make a decision.